miltoncandelero/miltoncandelero.github.io/_posts/2019-03-12-change-anchor-point-for-an-object.md

 But you already clicked so let me show you two ways of achieving something similar!
 * Matrix transformations. *(The hard and super Math heavy way)*
 * Abusing the Parent-Child relationships. *(The simple and no-brainer way)*
+  * Bonus track: Creating a class to easy set the anchor of Bitmaps

 ## Matrix transformations
 All DisplayObjects in OpenFL have a 3x3 Transformation Matrix associated to them.